What is a Spread Collar?

 #2: Face Shapes

-Spread collar dress shirts and semi-spread collars flatter different face shapes, but there is also a crossover between the two.
-Because of its horizontal characteristics, spread collar dress shirts flatter these face shapes the most:
+All types of pread collar shirts are extremely versatile, but there are a few differences.
+Because of its horizontal characteristics, any type of spread collar dress shirt flatters these face shapes the most:

 #3: Formality